HumanCellAtlas/metadata-schema/docs/evolution.md

 All metadata schemas will be versioned using [semantic versioning](http://semver.org/) which gives each schema version a specific number in the form `vX.Y.Z` where `X` is the major version number, `Y` is the minor version number, and `Z` is the patch version number.

 Schema version numbers change when a schema update is made.
 The principles used to decide which version number to update primarily consider **backwards compatibility** with metadata created using a previous version.
 In other words, backwards compatibility is broken if a metadata JSON document generated for and valid against a previous schema version is now invalid against the updated schema version.
+Understanding backwards compatibility is especially important for HCA data generators and submitters.
 The three categories of version changes are outlined below along with examples of HCA metadata schema changes for each category:

 **Major (increment to X)**: Any schema change that breaks backwards compatibility with metadata created using the previous version.
 - Adding a required field.